emmanuelchucks/100-days-of-swiftui/README.md

 19 projects of increasing complexity built with SwiftUI.
 These projects were built as part of an iOS development course taught by [Paul Hudson](https://twitter.com/twostraws) of [Hacking With Swift](https://hackingwithswift.com)

 ## 🚧 Progess
 This repo is still a work in progress.
-2 out of 19 projects have been completed so far.
+4 out of 19 projects have been completed so far.
 Documentation might also be incomplete.

 ## List of Projects

 1. WeSplit
 2. GuessThatFlag
+3. BetterRest
+4. WordScramble
-3. ...
+5. ...

 ## Run Locally